damiannolan/Blog-Front-End/README.md

         npm install

-3. Launch index.html in Webstorm
+3. Type 'gulp watch' into the command line from the base directory in order to start the program

 4. Login using the mock login